section-engineering-education/engineering-education/articles/linear-regression-introduction/index.md

 $$ b= (X^TX)^{-1}X^TY $$

 This can be solved using many methods, and the solution is computed.
-Some of the methods that can be used to solve the same are:
+Some of the methods that can be used to solve the same are given below:
 - QR decomposition
+- SVD decomposition
 - Moore - Penrose inverse

-- SVD decomposition
+These methods help compute the inverse of a matrix.
+Moore-Penrose inverse is used when an inverse is not available and an approximated solution is used.
+These methods have their advantages and disadvantages in terms of computational efficiency and accuracy of inverses computed.
+These topics are beyond the scope of this article and therefore we will restrict our discussion.

 ### Code